jackmiller2708/Programming/Concepts and Techniques/Advanced/Techniques/Dynamic Programming.md

   for (let index = 0; index <= N; index++) {
     // Creates new set of results for each item. dp[index] = new Array(W + 1);

+    // Which is the current element real index
-    const prevIndex = index - 1;
+    // as base case starts at 0 which introduces an ephemeral element. const prevIndex = index - 1;

     for (let weight = 0; weight <= W; weight++) {